 There is a skill in knowing when to sell your business.
 Even if you’re ready to hand over the reins, the industry or your business performance may not be in a favourable condition for a successful sale.

 It is important that you plan to sell when your business is performing well, as this will make your business much more attractive to prospective buyers.
-Likewise, it is crucial that you don’t hold on too long.
+Likewise, you mustn’t hold on too long.
 If you know you can only take the business so far, for whatever reason, then selling it to a new buyer can ensure it remains a thriving venture.

 Preparing your exit strategy should include a plan for making your business look attractive.
 When it comes to planning your sale, it’s important that paperwork and financial documents are in order, as well as making sure the physical business is in good condition too.